 Centrifugal chargers, like turbos, can be quite 'laggy' where Roots and Twin Screw superchargers produce boost as soon as you start the engine.

 Which is best?

 They have been arguing that out since the beginning of time.
-In reality across all markets 'which is best' will depend on your application.
-For us though the Twin Screw systems built by brands like Whipple Industries offer the best performance with the fewest drawbacks, if you feel differently that is fine, we can still help get you on the road with your preferred type.
+In reality, across all markets 'which is best' will depend on your application.
+For us though the Twin Screw systems built by brands like Whipple Supercharger offer the best performance with the fewest drawbacks, if you feel differently that is fine, we can still help get you on the road with your preferred type.

 So now you know there are options of charger to use on your Mustang, what do they do?

 Everyone knows, if you have a turbo or supercharger on any engine, you will have more power than someone that does not (provided whoever designed, installed and tuned your setup knew what they were doing of course).
 You know that because to make more power out of an engine is the very reason turbos and superchargers exist.